 To better identify and display areas of your property that are cooler or hotter than average, we colorize our grayscale thermal maps in a more relative way by finding the average pixel value of all areas of turf and then centering our full-color scale around that value.

-To achieve this, first, we feed the visible imagery gathered on the same flight as the thermal imagery into a Greensight developed artificial intelligence network to isolate areas of greens, tees, fairways, rough, and other turf.
+To achieve this, first, we feed the visible imagery gathered on the same flight as the thermal imagery into a proprietary Greensight developed artificial intelligence network to isolate areas of greens, tees, fairways, rough, and other turf.
 Pictured below is an example of the before and after results generated by the artificial intelligence network.
 Isolated areas are white.
 Discarded areas are black.
 This is a critical step in the colorization process because taking pixel values into account of non-turf areas such as cart paths, sand traps, desert scrub, or water can skew the average pixel value towards one end of the spectrum unnecessarily.

 We then cross-reference the exact geo-location of each isolated area in the visible imagery to the same geo-locations on the thermal imagery.
 The average pixel value of all of the cross-referenced areas in the thermal imagery is then found.
 Finally, based off our experience in determining the typical range of pixel values in a grayscale thermal map, we stretch the full color scale across grayscale pixel values that are calculated to represent areas that are 3 degrees Celsius cooler than the average temperature of all turf areas, to grayscale pixel values that are calculated to represent areas that are 3 degrees Celsius hotter than the average temperature of all turf areas.
 The resulting full-color scale is illustrated below.